openarmor/documentation-hids/README.md

 9. Open the _build/html/index.html file in a browser.
 10. Check to see the test wbesite looks OK.
 11. Repeat steps 7-10 until you have it the way you want.
-12. Push your changes to your fork of ossec-docs.
+12. Push your changes to your fork of OpenArmor-docs.
 13. Create a pull request for your changes.